-Upon completion of each work assignment and for the purposes of Clause 11.3(c), they shall re-establish their right to a further 12 months of recall.
+Upon completion of each work assignment and for the purposes of Clause 11.3(c) (Loss of Seniority), they shall re establish their right to a further 12 months of recall.

-- (3) to elect early retirement and, if eligible, to receive the early retirement benefits covered by Clause 18.8 and to receive severance pay in accordance with Clause 13.6(b)(4). - (4) to sever their employment and receive severance pay based on total years of service as follows:

-- (i) for the first year of completed employment, three weeks' current salary; - (ii) for the second year of completed employment, three weeks' current salary; - (iii) for each completed year thereafter, one-half months' current salary.
+- (3) to elect early retirement and, if eligible, to receive the early retirement benefits covered by Clause 18.8 (Vacation Leave on Retirement) and to receive severance pay in accordance with Clause 13.6(b)(4). - (4) to sever their employment and receive severance pay based on total years of service as follows: - (i) for the first year of completed employment, three weeks' current salary; - (ii) for the second year of completed employment, three weeks' current salary; - (iii) for each completed year thereafter, one-half months' current salary.